fferrere/sorcery-sdl2/README.md

 This is a simple Common Lisp 2D Game.

-Release the apprentice before the end ot time.
+Release the 8 apprentices before the end ot time.

 Use items to open doors or kill monsters.